 Short version is that…

 On my end, the server collects typical server stuff via standard server logs.
 Visitor IP addresses, pages visited, referring pages, etc. As unexciting as that data is, it could be sold/distributed/etc at some point.
 Because I use other visitor statistic stuff, it’s generally only used to troubleshoot and tune things on the server.
 It may be passed to law enforcement agencies upon request.

 WordPress loves placing cookies on your computer.
 I disabled as many as I could so that the website loads more quickly for visitors.
 The happy side effect is that it usually won’t place cookies on your computer.
-However, if you leave a comment on a post, a cookie will usually make it’s way through – it’s the only way that you can see your “pending moderation” comment.
+However, if you leave a comment on a post, a cookie will usually make it’s way through.
 To be on the safe side, assume that cookies will always make their way onto your computer though.
-Note that while the mattgadient.com domain itself goes to lengths to avoid placing cookies, 3rd party services used by this site (analytics, comments, ad systems) often utilize cookies.
-If you have software (browser extensions) installed that block cookies, you should be able to continue browse this site just fine.
+Note that while the mattgadient.com domain itself goes to lengths to avoid placing cookies, 3rd party services used by this site (analytics, comments, ad systems, CDN providers) often utilize cookies.
+If you have software (browser extensions) installed that blocks cookies, you should be able to continue browse this site just fine.

 This site usually handles “noscript” browsing fairly well: this is a viable option if you want to heavily reduce the chance of being tracked by 3rd parties.

 I usually try to make it as easy and non-intrusive as possible for those who want to leave comments.

 Depending on how the server is currently set up, comments may be “self hosted”, or a 3rd party provider may be utilized.